The Exponentially Tilted Gaussian Prior for Variational Autoencoders: Results

 Despite having low scores on the log-likelihood bound, the tilted prior still functions well as a generative model.
-On the task of reconstruction we observe significantly lower error than with the standard Gaussian prior.
+On the task of sample reconstruction we observe that the tilted prior has significantly lower error than the standard Gaussian prior.
 While this is also possible with an autoencoder, our method provides high quality samples from the latent space, something that is difficult for auto-encoders to do given the lack of structure in the latent space.
-Figures 4-5 contain examples of reconstructions and samples respectively, on a VAEs trained with the Fashion-MNIST dataset.
+Figures~\ref{MNIST-recon}-\ref{MNIST-sample} contain examples of reconstructions and samples respectively, on VAEs trained with the Fashion-MNIST dataset.

-We observe that samples from the tilted prior appear to be more crisp than samples from the standard Gaussian prior, which are know to be ``fuzzy" due to the uni-model prior.
+We observe that samples from the tilted prior appear to be more crisp than samples from the standard Gaussian prior, which are known to be ``fuzzy" due to the uni-modal prior.
 Furthermore, we observe that some data classes are completely absent from the standard Gaussian VAEs latent space which exist when using the tilted prior.
-Example of this can be seen in Figure 4 where the standard Gaussian VAE is unable to reconstruct the high-heel shoe type or handbag, whereas the tilted prior can.
+Example of this can be seen in Figure~\ref{MNIST-recon} where the standard Gaussian VAE is unable to reconstruct the high-heel shoe type or handbag, whereas the tilted prior can.